 Rick's Free Auto Repair Advice

-In simple terms, abrasive brake pads create stopping power by grinding away at the rotor.
-The brake pad acts like sandpaper and the rotor is the wood in this analogy.
+In simple terms, abrasive brake pads create stopping power by pressing hard abrasive brake pads against a softer metal brake rotor.
+In this application, the brake pad acts like sandpaper and the rotor is like wood.

 It’s this mechanical rubbing of an abrasive material against the metal rotor that converts kinetic energy into heat that stops the vehicle.
 Abrasive pads wear away the rotor surface much faster than it wears out the brake pads.